Daylight Saving: Essential Oils to Help You Deal With Shorter Days

 We can all agree that a good night’s sleep enables us to think better, work better, and play better.
 When you’re having trouble nodding off to sleep or you’re constantly waking throughout the night, life is just miserable.
 Plus, getting too little sleep puts you at a higher risk for diseases such as diabetes type II, cancer, heart attack and strokes.
 Mix this blend and put a few drops on your pillow each night for a restful sleep.

-Daylight saving time changes have different effects on everyone; some of them are subtle, others more profound.
-How does daylight saving time affect your moods?
+The time change may have different effects on everyone; some of them are subtle, others more profound.
+How does the end of daylight saving time affect your moods?

 *This information is provided as a courtesy to our customers.
 Please exercise proper safety when working with essential oils and use them at your own risk.
 For those new to essential oils, we recommend consulting a certified aromatherapist for individual guidelines as we do not know what conditions, medications and allergies you may have and want to be certain our customers are safe.